A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Monitoring Recommendations

-• Enable verbose logging on Playwright MCP server instances to track incoming request origins
+• Enable verbose request logging on the Playwright MCP server to capture Host, Origin, and Referer headers for each connection

 How to Mitigate CVE-2025-9611